John Lubbock, 1st Baron Avebury: Entomology, archaeology, anthropology, and evolutionary biology

 Lubbock complained in the preface to Pre-Historic Times about Charles Lyell:

 Note.—In his celebrated work on the Antiquity of Man, he coined the term Neolithic in 1865.
 Sir Charles Lyell has made much use of my earlier articles in the Natural History Review, frequently, indeed, extracting whole sentences verbatim, or nearly so.
 But as he has in these cases omitted to mention the source from which his quotations were derived, my readers might naturally think that I had taken very unjustifiable liberties with the work of the eminent geologist.
 A reference to the respective dates will, however, protect me from any such inference.
 The statement made by Sir Charles Lyell, in a note to page 11 of his work, that my article on the Danish Shell-mounds was published after his sheets were written, is an inadvertence, regretted, I have reason to believe, as much by its author as it is by me."

 In the 1870s, he bought land at Avebury to prevent part of the ancient stone circle from being built on.
 This, and other threats to the nation's heritage, persuaded him that some legal protection was needed.
 In 1874, he introduced a parliamentary bill that would identify a list of ancient sites that deserved legal protection.
 After several later attempts and against some opposition, it was not until 1882 that a much watered down version, The Ancient Monuments Act, came into being.
 Though restricted to 68 largely prehistoric monuments, it was the forerunner of all later laws governing the UK's archaeological and architectural heritage.

 Lubbock was also an amateur biologist of some distinction, writing books on hymenoptera (Ants, Bees and Wasps: a record of observations on the habits of the social hymenoptera.
 Kegan Paul, London; New York: Appleton, 1884), on insect sense organs and development, on the intelligence of animals, the first monograph on UK Springtails (Collembola) (Monograph on the Collembola and Thysanura, Ray Society, London), and on other natural history topics.
+In 1871 he suggested a scheme of the evolution of insects.
+He established the arthropod order Collembola for the springtails.
 He discovered that ants were sensitive to light in the near ultraviolet range of the electromagnetic spectrum.
 He also noted that ants used the angle of the sun for orientation.
 In 1874 he became the first President of the British Beekeepers Association.
 A verse in Punch in 1882 described his activities: